shazraz/Vehicle-Detection/README.md

 ### 3.2 Neural Network

-The decision to use a neural network was motivated by earlier projects in Udacity's Self-Driving Car Nanodegree where various architectures were implemented for a range of tasks from traffic sign classification to behavioral cloning to drive an autonomous vehicle in a simulator.
+The decision to use a neural network was motivated by earlier projects in Udacity's Self-Driving Car Nanodegree where various architectures were implemented for a range of tasks from traffic sign classification to driving an autonomous vehicle in a simulator.
 The challenge in using a neural network for this task was to keep the time required for a forward pass as low as possible while maintaining a good level of accuracy, therefore the LeNet-5 architecture was selected.
 The model was built using Keras and is described below.

 | Layer         | Output Shape       | Param # | Comments                                                           |
 |---------------|--------------------|---------|--------------------------------------------------------------------|